-I’m on a mission to rethink ageing in a world in thrall to youth with my podcast The Big Middle.
+I’m on a mission to rethink ageing in a world obsessed with youth with my podcast The Big Middle.
 More of us are living healthy longer – we don’t reach for our slippers or keel over when we hit 55 – but the so-called developed world hasn’t made structural changes to reflect this reality.
 Midlifers are routinely marginalised as has-beens instead of appreciated for their resilience, skills and experience.
 Like so many, I felt the sharp end of ageism when my job disappeared in my 50s.
 Try as I might in all directions, I found I was being relegated to the reject pile by recruiters solely because of my age.

 I’ve travelled the world as a television and radio journalist, managing news teams and presenting, reporting and producing TV programmes and documentaries for the CBC, BBC, SBC (Swiss), Reuters and Euronews.